Our European travel history

 Other travel documents

 Our first ever trip abroad was in 1967 before the children started at school, so the whole family went off to live and work in a foreign land with a different language.
-I had just been promoted (but not yet started) as Director of Computing, and we were about to move house from West Bridgford to near the university.
+I had just been promoted (but not yet started) as Director of Computing, we were about to move house from West Bridgford to near the university, and Angus was about to start school.
 What a year 1967 was!

-The Vienna visit was originated by an invitation through our professor of statistics, Nobel prize winner Clive Grainger, for whom I'd dome some programming (coding) in the very early days of computers.
-In those days the university had a data link to Manchester University's Atlas computer, programming was in machine code or Atlas Autocode, all very primitive; I was a "techie".
+The Vienna visit was originated by an invitation through our professor of statistics, Nobel prize winner Clive Grainger, for whom I'd done some programming (coding) in the very early days of computers.
+In those days the university had a data link to Manchester University's Atlas computer, the biggest and best in the world, programming was in machine code or Atlas Autocode, all very primitive; I was a "techie".
 He had been involved with the "Institute for Advanced Studies" or "Institut fur Hõher Studien" (in those days add to the title "und Fortliche Wissenschaft") in Vienna.
 They were funded by the Ford Foundation as part of helping Austrian recovery after the Russians left in 1956.
 Before that, Vienna was divided into four sectors like Berlin.
-The day after the Russians left, all the statues/memorials they had put up during their occupation vanished.
-Our first impression of Vienna was that there were still signs of bomb damage, it was very grey.
+We were told later that, the day after the Russians left, all the statues/memorials they had put up during their occupation vanished.
+Our first impression of Vienna was that there were still many signs of bomb damage, it was very grey.
 But as we got to know it, it became - and still is - our favourite city.

-I knew some German language from my GCE school lessons taught by Mrs Bannerman (she taught the grammatical endings in the form of songs, that's why I remembered them) (if you did well in first year French, you studied German as well thereafter) and more recently I'd attended another course at the University organised by Walter Grauberg, head of the language centre.
+I knew some German language from my GCE O-level school lessons taught by Mrs Bannerman (she taught the grammatical endings in the form of songs, that's why I remembered them) (if you did well in first form French, you studied German as well thereafter) and more recently I'd attended another course at the University organised by Walter Grauberg, a lovely man, head of the language centre.
 In Vienna I gave my first lecture in German, I thought it went well.
-But afterwards the staff of the institute came up and said "We can understand your English better than you German".
+But afterwards the staff of the institute came up and said "We can understand your English better than your German".
 So the rest was in English!
-But we used German in the city, and Joy picked it up as we went along.
+But we used German language around the city, and Joy picked it up as we went along.
+There was virtually no tourism then, so no English speaking guides.

 We were accompanied by Marion, who we had just met.
 For this trip she had to be described as our nanny/au pair, since you couldn't just go there for no reason.
 I had to get a work permit of course.

 We travelled in our Ford Thames minibus DTO 322, which we'd bought when our Standard 8 TTT427 (from Auntie Gwen) got too small for the family.
-The vehicle had to be exported and imported at every country border we crossed, great forms to fill in and delays.
-We stopped en route at as ghastly place run by and Englishman in NE France, then Nancy, Strasbourg, and Salzburg.
+The vehicle had to be exported and imported at every country border we crossed, great forms to fill in causing delays.
+We stopped en route at a ghastly place run by an Englishman in NE France, then Nancy (Joy drove into the hotel's undeground car park, I walked in front and set all the alarms off), Strasbourg, and Salzburg (lovely "Gasthof Junior").
 Soon after we arrived in Vienna, Angus came out in measles.
 I imagined a map on the front page of the Guardian showing the spread of the measles epidemic across Europe from Dover all the way to Vienna.
 We had to call a doctor to Angus, our pigeon German and his pigeon English made it difficult to follow.
 The measles carried on to both Rory and Hamish but not the adults.

 I needed two trams to get to work (change at the Kennedy Bridge, every European city had something named after him).
-My tram pass had my age in big letters, ladies had their photo on their pass.
+My tram pass had my age in big letters, ladies' tram passes had their photo.
 The IAS was just off Mariahilfer Strasse, about 1km from the centre of town.
 There was a cake shop at the end of the road where I bought a treat for home on some days.

 Our Nottingham teacher friend Sylvia visited for a week, she always swatted up the history before any visit.